sicklincoln/SCMIR/README.txt

 1.2

-SCMIR: SuperCollider Music Information Retrieval Library for audio content analysis; version 1.2
+SCMIR: SuperCollider Music Information Retrieval Library for audio content analysis: version 1.2

 save and load for MarkovPool
 extra options for Chromagram to match new arguments made available in SCMIRPlugins